hhc97/steam_achievement_tracker/README.md

 2. Here you can add a review if you are logged in, and upvote or downvote a review.
 You will also see some of the review author's details, such as their name and reputation, and you may report an inappropriate review as well.

-3. Published reviews can be viewed by clicking on the `next` button to see the next page.
+3. More published reviews (if there exist any) can be viewed by clicking on the `next` button to see the next page.
 You may also use the `first` and `last` buttons to skip to the relevant pages of reviews.

 4. You may also notice some reviews have a 'Show Content' button in place of the review content.
 This is an automatic check we do upon rendering the page to avoid long reviews taking up too much space on the page.
 You can choose to expand such reviews if you wish to read their content.